BlackMAX® Drainage Pipes and Fittings

 BlackMAX® offers exceptional hydraulic and structural performance and is recognised for its durability and low cost benefits compared with other conventional drainage pipes.
 Manufactured from polypropylene, BlackMAX® drainage pipes are resistant to corrosive and aggressive ground conditions, resulting in years of corrosion free service.
 Contact us for a quick & easy quote on any item within the BlackMAX® range.

-Iplex BlackMAX® pipes and fittings are suitable for installation in the following applications:
+Iplex BlackMAX® pipes and fittings offer effective drainage solutions and are suitable for installation in the following applications:

 - Road culverts

 - Gravity Sewer mains

 - Ventilation ducts

 Throughout Australia, BlackMAX® drainage pipes and fittings have been chosen as the stormwater drainage product of choice because of its unique characteristics and cost effective benefits during installation.

 |Durability||The tough, ductile nature of polypropylene enable BlackMAX® drainage pipes to resist impact sustained in course of transportation and site handling, without damage.|

 |Abrasion and corrosion resistant||Polypropylene tubes and fittings are notably resistant to abrasion and have excellent resistance to corrosive drainage.
 The material is resistant to aggressive ground conditions, such as acid sulphate soils or saline ground waters.|